Action Languages Based Actual Causality for Computational Ethics: a Sound and Complete Implementation in ASP

 \begin{quote} Structural causal models are excellent tools for many types of causality-related questions.
 Nevertheless, their limited expressivity render them less than ideal for some of the more delicate causal queries, like actual causation.
 These queries require a language that is suited for dealing with complex, dynamically changing situations. \end{quote}

-Now that we have defined the formalism in which we will represent the problems and the desired characteristics of the causal inquiry, all that remains to link automated planning and causality---and computational ethics and causality by the same occasion---is to introduce our action languages suitable definition of causation.
+Now that we have introduced the formalism in which we will represent the problems and the desired characteristics of the causal inquiry, all that remains to be done to link automated planning and causality---and computational ethics and causality by the same occasion---is to describe the action languages suitable definition of causation on which we rely, and then to introduce its translation into logic programming.
 Since we are in an operational framework, we can take some distance from metaphysical considerations and assume `that [causal laws] they are deterministic, and that they permit neither backwards causation nor causation across a temporal gap' \citep{clark_causation_2003}.